kevinding0218/InterviewDocuments/Q and A/System Design/Design WhatsApp.md

 			- Thread has a list of "Messages"
 		- What to store in Thread
 			- owner_id	- int - who owns this thread
+				- if there is a thread conversation betwee A, B & C, we store 3 copies of the threads with same thread_id and different owner_id of A, B & C
 			- thread_id - int
 			- participant_ids	- text [1,2] means conversation between 1 & 2
 			- is_muted - bool